 (iv) The national association of school psychologists.

-(b) Received from an academic institution outside of the United States or Canada a degree determined, under rules adopted by the board under division (E) of this section, to be equivalent to a doctoral degree in psychology from a program described in division (B)(4)(a) of this section;
+(c) Received from an academic institution outside of the United States or Canada a degree determined, under rules adopted by the board under division (E) of this section, to be equivalent to a doctoral degree in psychology from a program described in division (B)(3)(a) of this section;

-(5) Has had at least two years of supervised professional experience in psychological work of a type satisfactory to the board, at least one year of which must be a predoctoral internship.
-The board shall adopt guidelines for the kind of supervised professional experience which fulfill the requirement of division (B)(5) of this section.
+(4) Has had at least two years of supervised professional experience in psychological work of a type satisfactory to the board, at least one year of which must be a predoctoral internship.
+The board shall adopt guidelines for the kind of supervised professional experience that fulfill this requirement.

 (C) Requirements for admission to examination for a school psychologist license shall be that the applicant: